springone2gx2015/vehicle-fleet-demo/README.md

 * Rabbit - for the simulator, ingest and updater components
 * Mongo - for the service-location-service

-You can run them in docker containers using docker-compose (works best on a Linux host because otherwise you need to configure the host because it isn't localhost with boot2docker).

 > NOTE: the dashboard UI can run on it's own with just the
 > `fleet-location-service` and `service-location-service` (if you run